Boom-Steven/Boom-Steven/README.md

 - 👋 Hi, I’m a student in Beijing at BUPT
-- 👀 I’m interested in the signal processing and computer vision
+- 👀 I’m interested in the Signal Processing and Computer Vision
-- 🌱 I’m currently learning ML and pytorch
+- 🌱 I’m currently learning ML and Pytorch
 - 💞️ I’m looking to learning partner on ML
 - 📫 How to reach me: zzhang@bupt.edu.cn